fermo-metabolomics/fermo_docs/docs/modules/filter.feature.md

 These filters can be combined with each other to yield certain slices of the original data.

+*Nota bene: by default, features with a relative area of less than 0.01 are filtered from the analysis.*

 ## Parameters

 <table style="width: 100%;">